 Ball of the Foot Pain

-Middle Toe Pain [Causes, Symptoms & Best Home Treatment]
+Middle Toe Pain [Causes, Symptoms & Best Home Remedies]

 Middle toe pain is usually in your 2nd, 3rd and 4th toes.
-Common causes are metatarsalgia, plantar plate injuries and capsulitis.
-FIX THEM NOW!
+Common causes are metatarsalgia, plantar plate injuries and capsulitis!

 - 2nd toe joint pain can be improved with a few simple treatment changes.